 What’s New in SE Ranking (2025)?

-SE Ranking has evolved significantly since I started using it in 2021.
+SE Ranking has evolved significantly since I started using it in 2020.
 The platform rolled out major updates in 2024-2025 that genuinely improved performance.
-Here’s what changed—and why it matters if you’re considering this tool in October 2025.
+Here’s what changed—and why it matters if you’re considering this seo tool in December 2025.

 - 10x growth in the referring domains database for Backlink Checker